abdullahnadeem10-fast/Minecraft_android/README.md

-# Minecraft Android — Phase 2 Complete
+# Minecraft Android —  Complete

 This workspace contains a single-module Kotlin Android app using Jetpack Compose, now with a fully-implemented categories grid screen and app navigation shell.